AIForces/AIForces/docs/source/problemsetting.rst

    Files of problem scripts.

-   :ref:`builder-label` is preparing the problem for working.
+   :ref:`builder-label` is preparing the problem for further work.
    :ref:`validator-label` script reads test file and strctly checks it validity.
 Read more.
    :ref:`checker-label` script starts runs challenges and produces logs.
 Read more.